YouHaveTrouble/minecraft-optimization/README.md

         hard: 56
 ```

 Lets you adjust entity despawn ranges (in blocks).
 Lower those values to clear the mobs that are far away from the player faster.
-You should keep soft range around `30` and adjust hard range to a bit more than your actual view-distance, so mobs don't immediately despawn when the player goes just beyond the point of a chunk being loaded (this works well because of `delay-chunk-unloads-by` in [paper.yml]).
+You should keep soft range around `30` and adjust hard range to a bit more than your actual simulation-distance, so mobs don't immediately despawn when the player goes just beyond the point of a chunk being loaded (this works well because of `delay-chunk-unloads-by` in [paper.yml]).
 When a mob is out of the hard range, it will be instantly despawned.
 When between the soft and hard range, it will have a random chance of despawning.
 Your hard range should be larger than your soft range.
-You should adjust this according to your view distance using `(view-distance * 16) + 8`.
+You should adjust this according to your view distance using `(simulation-distance * 16) + 8`.
 This partially accounts for chunks that haven't been unloaded yet after player visited them.

 #### per-player-mob-spawns